The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 Intl food, wine and music festival where first class chefs, celebrity chefs and others create mouthwatering mix of foods,drink and music to liven up your tastebuds and have some fun on this three day event.

-30 May to 1 June 2014 - Calabash Literary Festival Treasure Beach St Elizabeth
+May/June - Calabash Literary Festival Treasure Beach St Elizabeth

 A three day festival of the written word presented by renoun author, poets and story tellers of all spheres.
 This bi-annual inspirational event is one of its kind in the English Speaking Caribbean.